Beams - bending moments and shearing forces - simply supported beam with point loads

 for 6 < x < 8 V = -9 kN

-At positions of point loads and reaction forces V is indeterminate, i.e. there is a step change.
+At the locations of point loads and reaction forces V is indeterminate, i.e. there is a step change.

 Before we construct the equivalent bending moment diagram consider the changes in M and values of V for sections along the beam.